-OpenSpace Prototypes 3D ScansTM with new iPhone LiDAR
+OpenSpace Prototypes 3D Scan With New iPhone LiDAR

 For the last few months, ever since the release of the iPad Pro, we have been experimenting with Apple’s new LiDAR sensor.
-The results have been great and in anticipation of the launch of the new iPhone 12 with LiDAR we invested in some R&D on a feature that we call 3D ScansTM.
+The results have been great, and in anticipation of the launch of the new iPhone 12 with LiDAR, we invested in some R&D on a feature that we call 3D Scan™.
 While this feature is currently just an experimental prototype and is not available in OpenSpace at this time, we think it would make a great addition at some time in the future.
 We’d love your feedback on it!

-At OpenSpace, we always have an eye towards the direction we believe technology will go in the coming months, years, and decades.
-To create the best product for our customers, we are committed to staying at the forefront of these trends.
+At OpenSpace, we always have an eye toward the direction we believe technology will go in the coming months, years, and decades.
+To create the best products for our customers, we are committed to staying at the forefront of these trends.

 How LiDAR Works on the iPhone

-LiDAR stands for Light Detection and Ranging and it works like this: laser beams (yes, really) are shot from the scanner and bounce back.
-The scanner is able to then measure distances and depths based upon the information it receives.
-That information can be used to create point clouds, which would allow OpenSpace to map 3-dimensional spaces on your construction site.
+LiDAR stands for Light Detection and Ranging, and it works like this: laser beams (yes, really!) are shot from the scanner and bounce back.
+The scanner is able to then measure distances and depths based on the information it receives.
+That information can be used to create point clouds, which would allow OpenSpace to map three-dimensional spaces on your construction site.

-To understand why 3D Scans would be such a game-changer for the construction industry, consider the fact that one of our top requests from customers is the ability to take measurements within our platform.
-This capability would allow our customers to ensure installation of materials or equipment is feasible, verify that proper equipment and material is installed, and more.
+To understand why 3D Scan would be such a game-changer for the construction industry, consider the fact that one of our top requests from customers is the ability to take measurements within our platform.
+This capability would allow our customers to ensure the installation of materials or equipment is feasible, verify that proper equipment and materials are installed, and more.

-Perhaps in the future, with LiDAR on the iPhone and 3D Scans in OpenSpace, this will all be possible.
+Perhaps in the future, with LiDAR on the iPhone and 3D Scan in OpenSpace, this will all be possible.
 We envision that the customer experience would look something like this:

 - You then scan an object, area, or room with LiDAR, by panning back and forth across the visual area you want to capture.